 Connecting to your Database¶

-If the above function does not contain any information in the first parameter it will connect to the group specified in your database config file.
+If the above function does not contain any information in the first parameter it will connect to the default group specified in your database config file.
 For most people, this is the preferred method of use.

 Manually Connecting to a Database¶